HieuNguyenTrong/HieuNg.github.io/_posts/2020-02-23-Preparing-Custom-Dataset-For-Training-Yolov3.md

 3. After all the images are loaded, we can start labeling the images.

+Convert to .JPEG from any type of images.
+> mogrify -format jpg *.JPEG or mogrify -format jpg *.jpeg or mogrify -format jpg *.png

 Change the annotation format to **YOLO** from **PASCAL VOC** on the left panel before proceeding.

 > labelImg [path to image] [classes file]